JhonyBravoX/Discord-Bots/README.md

 Then write this in requiremnts.txt to install packages discord.py

+To remove seconds from time then remove this :%S from line 41 and 48.

 For any kind of help message me at JHONY BRAVO #0001 on Discord.